2022 Wellington protest: Background

-Vaccination became mandatory for all health and disability workers and certain roles in the education sector on the 15 November 2021.
-New Zealand made the My Vaccine Pass available to all eligible New Zealanders on 17 November, and required all staff at close contact venues (gyms and hospitality) to be vaccinated by the 17 January.
+Vaccination became mandatory for all health and disability workers as well as in education, corrections, defence, Fire and Emergency New Zealand and Police on 15 November 2021.
+New Zealand made the My Vaccine Pass available to all eligible New Zealanders on 17 November, and required all staff at close contact venues (gyms and hospitality) to be vaccinated by 17 January.

-New Zealand has been praised for it success at controlling the spread of Covid, with its approach being regarded as the most successful in the world.
+New Zealand has been praised for its success at controlling the spread of Covid, with its approach being regarded as the most successful in the world.
 Globally the country has high vaccination rates and one of the lowest per capita death rates.
 Most of the population have received the control measures well, with lockdowns and border closures often polling at more than 80% and their trust in scientists becoming the highest in the world.

-The New Zealand protest was influenced by the Canada convoy protest that began on 22 January, when hundreds of vehicles blocked bridges between the United States and Ottawa.
+The New Zealand protest was influenced by the Canada convoy protest that began on 22 January, when hundreds of vehicles blocked bridges at the border between Canada and the US, as well as streets in downtown Ottawa.
 Other nations were also influenced by the Canadian protest, holding their own rallies.
 The New Zealand protesters were mainly protesting against vaccine mandates, mask mandates and government lockdowns aimed at controlling the COVID-19 pandemic in New Zealand.
 It expanded to include a variety of anti-establishment goals characterised by mistrust of authorities, Government, media and police.